 When a divorce is filed in court, most courts are going to set court dates and deadlines.
 The deadlines could be for the exchange of documents.
 There could be deadlines for discovery to take place in a case.
 This discovery could involve interrogatories (written questions) and requests for production (request for documents and evidence from the other party).

 Deadlines could also involve dates in which depositions must take place.
 It also might involve deadlines for disclosing expert witnesses to the other side.

-The court also usually wants a case over with in a certain time-period.
-The time-period can vary based on the state, locality and the judge.
+The court also usually wants a case over within a certain time period.
+The time period can vary based on the state, locality and judge.
 But, as a general rule, judges generally do not want cases lasting longer than a year.
 In some courts, the goal could even be much shorter.
 Thus, trial dates are often set after what is often called a pre-trial conference, settlement conference or status conference (the exact verbiage can vary by state and locality).

 One reason for these deadlines is that new cases are being filed.
 If too many cases are filed and pending, backlogs can be created on a judge’s docket.
 This can make it hard for parties to conclude and end cases.

 These deadlines can often put pressure on parties.
 It can force them to try to make decisions to resolve their case.
 This pressure can sometimes result in parties having to appear in court when they might not wish to do so.

 It might also result in some parties going through a trial when maybe they would prefer more time to work out a settlement because the clock has ticked out on the case — and the trial date is set per court deadlines.
 In contrast, collaborative divorce can prevent parties from having to worry about the clock ticking out on a case.